vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 If it doesn't work, set the `"DFIntTextureQualityOverride"` FFlag to `1` instead.
 Otherwise, you might be out of luck.

+> Setting the override to `0` is not recommended, however this is the lowest possible setting textures are able to render.
+Only set to `0` at the last resort.

-> Essentially, to avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
+> Setting the texture override will not guarantee that all games will be playable.
+Essentially, to mostly avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
 Alternatively, you could also use a Mesa capable GPU (AMD/Intel).

 ### I was kicked due to "Unexpected client behavior" (Error 268)